Year 4 Avocet 2022 - 2023

 Learning with parents ( Email invite sent to parent's email address )

 Find out more about our learning...

 We take part in daily maths lessons and we hope that children really enjoy their learning.
 Our teaching incorporates the concrete ( physical apparatus), pictorial( visual representation )and abstract( the written concepts ) model and children are encouraged to choose whatever method they find the most helpful .
 Maths equipment is available to children at all times as we encourage children to be indepedent in their learning.
-You may hear children talking about base 10 or place value counters as we are using those to help with our understanding of 4 digit numbers.
-We want children to build really solid foundations in these first important units of maths.
+You may hear children talking about base 10 or place value counters as we are using those to help with our understanding of numbers and Mathematical concepts.

-This term, our maths learning begins with our place value unit focusing on 4 digit numbers.
+This term, our maths learning begins with our Decimals unit.
 Here are some of the things we are learning to do:

-Next we move on to addition and subtraction.
+Next we move on to time.
 Here are some of the things we will be learning to do: